 E-Commerce

 Squarespace Commerce lets you sell physical products, digital downloads, services, gift cards, and subscriptions.
-Payment processing through Stripe and PayPal.
+Payment processing runs through Stripe and PayPal.
 Inventory management, shipping configuration, tax calculation, and order management are all built in.
 For commerce features, our guide to Squarespace e-commerce customization covers every commerce capability.

 Blogging

 A built-in blog system with categories, tags, scheduled publishing, multiple authors, RSS feeds, and social sharing.
-Blog posts support rich content - images, videos, embeds, and formatted text.
+Blog posts support rich content: images, videos, embeds, and formatted text.
 For blog configuration, our guide to changing blog layout in Squarespace covers every layout option.

 Email Marketing